skip-mev/docs/docs/pob/0-overview.md

 ### 🤔 What is the Protocol-Owned Builder (POB)?

-Protocol-Owned Builder (POB) is a set of Cosmos SDK and ABCI++ primitives that capture MEV in-protocol via an auction of **bundles** (i.e. a set of transactions).
-It is a **fair, permissionless** way to capture MEV in the Cosmos ecosystem.
+Protocol-Owned Builder (POB) is a set of Cosmos SDK and ABCI++ primitives that permissionlessly, fairly capture MEV in-protocol via an auction of **bundles** (i.e. a set of transactions).

 Blockspace is valuable, and MEV bots find arbitrage opportunities to capture value.
 POB provides a fair auction for these opportunities so that protocols are rewarded while ensuring that users are not front-run or sandwiched in the process.

-Additionally, POB can be extended to add **custom lanes to the mempool**, which allow for a host of functionality like free transactions, custom gas markets (e.g. EIP 1559), dedicated oracle space, and more!
+Additionally, POB can be extended to add **custom lanes to the mempool**, which allow for a host of functionality like free transactions, custom gas markets (e.g. EIP 1559), dedicated oracle space, and more (soon to come)!

 :::note 🌐 **POB is open-source software licensed under MIT**